-- (a) A Captive Agent of a QHP issuer; or - (b) An Issuer Application Assister as defined in 45 CFR Section 155.20, provided that the issuer application assister is not employed or contracted by a PBEE to sell, solicit, or negotiate health insurance coverage licensed by the California Department of Insurance.
+(a) A Captive Agent of a QHP issuer; or

+(b) An Issuer Application Assister as defined in 45 CFR Section 155.20 (December 22, 2016), hereby incorporated by reference, provided that the issuer application assister is not employed or contracted by a PBEE to sell, solicit, or negotiate health insurance coverage licensed by the California Department of Insurance.
 "Certified Plan-Based Enroller Program" (PBE Program) means the Program whereby a PBEE may provide Enrollment Assistance to Consumers in the Individual Exchange in a manner considered to be through the Exchange.